Mehkhi/py-practice-projs/Levels/Level 1/01-hello-world-super-calculator/SPEC.md

     - Optionally, undo/redo the last operation and print history.
 - **Expression parsing with precedence and parentheses** — **Difficulty 4/5**
   - **What it teaches:**
-    - Tokenization and parsing strategies (shunting‑yard or recursive descent).
+    - Using Python's `ast` to safely evaluate a restricted grammar.
-    - Operator precedence/associativity and error handling for invalid syntax.
+    - Operator precedence/associativity; clear errors for invalid syntax.
-    - Designing pure evaluators for testability.
+    - Keeping the evaluator pure and easy to isolate.
   - **Acceptance criteria:**
     - `2+3*4` evaluates to `14`, `(2+3)*4` evaluates to `20`.
     - Malformed expressions produce friendly errors and do not crash.